Nike-Inc/cerberus-doc-site/docs/authentication/aws-iam-kms-authentication.md

 ---
 layout: documentation
-title: Authentication
+title: AWS IAM KMS Authentication
 ---

-Cerberus currently supports authenticating EC2 instances, AWS Lambdas, and Users.
+This is Cerberus's original AWS IAM authentication mechanism, we consider this to be deprecated and are actively perusing ways of removing / disabling the endpoint in the near future.

-# EC2 Instance Authentication
+# IAM Authentication

 One of the key components of the Cerberus offering is a simple yet secure solution for accessing privileged data from an EC2 instance.
 Within Cerberus, the logical grouping of related data is referred to as a safe deposit box (SDB).
 This SDB in a collection of metadata describing the data and a set of permissions for what LDAP groups and AWS IAM roles have access.